wifisensing/PicoScenes-Manual/source/installation.rst

 Prerequisites
 ++++++++++++++++++++

 - Operating System: PicoScenes **only** supports Ubuntu 20.04 and its variants (Linux Mint, Kubuntu, Xubuntu, etc.).
+Personally, I recommend Linux Mint.
+- OS must be **installed atop real hardware**.
+All types of virtual machines or Linux subsystem are not supported.
-- Internet connection: the Internet connection is required during the installation process and is also required for regular license checking in future use.
+- Internet connection: the Internet connection is required during the installation process and is also required for regular build expiration checking in future use.
 - Permit to install the latest kernel version: PicoScenes depends on and is always built against the latest kernel version.
 During the first installation and subsequent upgrades, your system **may be forced to update to the latest kernel version**.
 - The latest version of MATLAB on Linux/macOS/Windows: PicoScenes MATLAB Toolbox, the CSI measurement data decoding routine in MATLAB, **only** supports the R2020b or above versions of MATLAB on Linux/macOS/Windows platforms.